 - 11. The number of dummy clocks for QPI Fast Read, SPI/QPI Fast Read Quad I/O, & QPI Burst Read with Wrap is controlled by read parameter P6 - P4.
 The number of dummy clocks for SPI/QPI DTR Fast Read Quad I/O (EDh), QPI DTR Fast Read (0Dh), and DTR Burst Read with Wrap (0Eh) in QPI mode instructions is also controlled by the Read Parameter P6 - P4. - 12.
 The wrap around length for QPI Burst Read with Wrap is controlled by read parameter P1 P0. - 13.
 "Set Burst Wrap (77h)" instruction controls enable/disable of wrap around and sets the wrap length. - 14.
-The first dummy is the "Read Command Bypass Mode" bits M(7-0).
+The first dummy is the "Read Instruction Bypass Mode" bits M(7-0).
+The M7-M0 should be set to Fxh; if not use Read Instruction Bypass Mode.